Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Methodological aspects

-When averaging over multiple fields, the observed correlation function can be weakened at larger scales due to large-scale fluctuations.
-This leads to a bias in the estimated (auto-) cross-correlation function, where the "true" measurement, $\hat{w}_{\text{ideal}}(\theta)$ is related to the observed measurement $\hat{w}(\theta)$ by a constant that is precisely the IC, i.e.
+When averaging over multiple regions, the observed correlation function can be weakened at scales close to the size of the region due to large-scale fluctuations.
+This leads to a bias in the estimated (auto-) cross-correlation function \citep{Infante94, RE99}, , where the ``true'' measurement, $\hat{w}_{\text{ideal}}(\theta)$ is related to the observed measurement $\hat{w}(\theta)$ by a constant that is precisely the IC, i.e.

 There are theoretical approaches to estimate the IC for a particular scanning strategy \citep[see e.g.,][]{Ade05}, but in practice, it is commonly estimated numerically using RR counts.
 Specifically, the IC can be estimated for the cross-correlation using the formula: